joosy/guides/README.md

   * Install required gems: `bundle install`
   * Run local server: `bundle exec jekyll serve --watch`

 Now point your browser to [http://localhost:4000](http://localhost:4000) and here they are!
-Patch, improve and send us a pull request! :heart:
+Go ahead to patch and improve something and then send us a pull request! :heart: